Keith Rossiter: Leinster

 Rossiter was first selected for the Leinster inter-provincial team during the 2012 Inter-provincial Championship.
-On 4 March 2012, he lined out at full-back when Leinster defeated Connacht by 2-19 to 1-15 to win the Railway Cup.
+On 4 March 2012, he lined out at full-back when Leinster defeated Connacht by 2–19 to 1–15 to win the Railway Cup.

 On 1 March 2014, Rossiter was selected for the Leinster team for the Railway Cup final against Connacht.
-He was an unused substitute throughout the game but collected a second winners' medal following the 1-23 to 0-16 victory.
+He was an unused substitute throughout the game but collected a second winners' medal following the 1–23 to 0–16 victory.

 Coaching career

-Wexford
+Wexford coach

 On 9 November 2016, it was revealed that Rossiter had joined Davy Fitzgerald's Wexford senior hurling management team as a coach.
 In his first season as a coach, he helped guide the team to promotion to Division 1A of the National Hurling League after remaining undefeated in the group stage.
-On 2 July 2017, Rossiter was part of the management team that saw Wexford reach a first Leinster final in nine years, only to lose to Galway by 0-29 to 1-17.
+On 2 July 2017, Rossiter was part of the management team that saw Wexford reach a first Leinster SHC final in nine years, only to lose to Galway by 0–29 to 1–17.

-On 20 January 2018, Rossiter was coach when Wexford drew 1-24 apiece with Kilkenny in the Walsh Cup final.
+On 20 January 2018, Rossiter was coach when Wexford drew 1–24 apiece with Kilkenny in the Walsh Cup final.
 Wexford won the subsequent free-taking shoot-out, with Rossiter securing his first silverware with Wexford.

-Wexford reached a second Leinster final in three years on 30 June 2019 with Rossiter on the sideline once again.
-A 1-23 to 0-23 defeat of Kilkenny secured a first Leinster Championship since Rossiter's own playing career in 2004.
+Wexford reached a second Leinster SHC final in three years on 30 June 2019, with Rossiter on the sideline once again.
+A 1–23 to 0–23 defeat of Kilkenny secured a first Leinster SHC title since Rossiter's own playing career in 2004.

+Wexford manager

+In August 2023, Rossiter was appointed manager of the Wexford senior hurlers.